GaloisInc/grease/filecheck/README.md

 ## Motivation

+In comparison to golden testing, FileCheck-style tests are *coarser*.
+They only check particular parts of the program's output.
+This can cause less churn in the test-suite when the program output changes in ways that are not relevant to the properties being tested.
+However, it is more complex.
+For example, it requires learning the FileCheck command language.
+It can also cause unexpected successes, e.g., if the program output contains the pattern being checked, but not in the proper place.

 Why build a Haskell library when LLVM already provides their FileCheck tool?
 There are a variety of reasons: